Higher Education Race Action Group (HERAG)

 Anyone can sign up to the HERAG jiscmail list, which is an opportunity to keep in touch with events, news and research on race equality in the sector, and to post anything which might be of interest to other members.

 Full meeting information will be posted here, and via the HERAG jiscmail list.
-You can also contact Gemma Tracey at ECU for more information.
+You can also contact Tinu Cornish, Senior Training and Learning Adviser at ECU, for more information.

 Since 2014 HERAG has organised an annual conference: the HERAG Think Tank.
 HERAG’s Think Tanks are an exciting way to progress HERAG’s ambitions of improving the progression and attainment of BME students and creating a clear career progression route for all BME staff.